laegsgaardTroels/transformlib/README.md

 ## Transform

-A transformation is a node with inputs and outputs.
+A Transform is a many to many relationship between inputs and outputs using a function to specify the relationship transformation.

 Sample transform: